linguisticmind/pretty-apt-log/README.md

 # pretty-apt-log

-`pretty-apt-log` is a bash script that allows you to view logs of the `apt` package manager in an easy-to-read format.
+`pretty-apt-log` is a Bash script that allows you to view logs of the `apt` package manager in an easy-to-read format.

 A video tutorial: